awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.Snapshots.md

 bcp store.dbo.customers in C:\customers.txt -n -S rds.ckz2kqd4qsn1.us-east-1.rds.amazonaws.com,4080 -U admin -P insecure -b 10000
 ```

-## Exporting Data from SQL Server on Amazon RDS<a name="SQLServer.Procedural.Exporting"></a>
+## Exporting data from SQL Server on Amazon RDS<a name="SQLServer.Procedural.Exporting"></a>

 You can choose one of the following options to export data from an RDS SQL Server DB instance:
 + **Native database backup using a full backup file \(\.bak\)** – Using \.bak files to backup databases is heavily optimized, and is usually the fastest way to export data\.
-For more information, see [Importing and Exporting SQL Server Databases](SQLServer.Procedural.Importing.md)\.
+For more information, see [Importing and exporting SQL Server databases](SQLServer.Procedural.Importing.md)\.
-+ **SQL Server Import and Export wizard** – For more information, see [SQL Server Import and Export Wizard](#SQLServer.Procedural.Exporting.SSIEW)\.
++ **SQL Server Import and Export Wizard** – For more information, see [SQL Server Import and Export Wizard](#SQLServer.Procedural.Exporting.SSIEW)\.
-+ **SQL Server Generate and Publish Scripts wizard and bcp utility** – For more information, see [SQL Server Generate and Publish Scripts Wizard and bcp Utility](#SQLServer.Procedural.Exporting.SSGPSW)\.
++ **SQL Server Generate and Publish Scripts Wizard and bcp utility** – For more information, see [SQL Server Generate and Publish Scripts Wizard and bcp utility](#SQLServer.Procedural.Exporting.SSGPSW)\.

 ### SQL Server Import and Export Wizard<a name="SQLServer.Procedural.Exporting.SSIEW"></a>

-You can use the SQL Server Import and Export wizard to copy one or more tables, views, or queries from your RDS SQL Server DB instance to another data store\.
+You can use the SQL Server Import and Export Wizard to copy one or more tables, views, or queries from your RDS SQL Server DB instance to another data store\.
 This choice is best if the target data store is not SQL Server\.
 For more information, see [ SQL Server Import and Export Wizard](http://msdn.microsoft.com/en-us/library/ms141209%28v=sql.110%29.aspx) in the SQL Server documentation\.

-The SQL Server Import and Export wizard is available as part of Microsoft SQL Server Management Studio\.
+The SQL Server Import and Export Wizard is available as part of Microsoft SQL Server Management Studio\.
 This graphical SQL Server client is included in all Microsoft SQL Server editions except the Express Edition\.
 SQL Server Management Studio is available only as a Windows\-based application\.
 SQL Server Management Studio Express is available from Microsoft as a free download\.
 To find this download, see [the Microsoft website](http://www.microsoft.com/en-us/search/Results.aspx?q=sql%20server%20management%20studio)\.

-**To use the SQL Server Import and Export wizard to export data**
+**To use the SQL Server Import and Export Wizard to export data**

 1. In SQL Server Management Studio, connect to your RDS SQL Server DB instance\.
-For details on how to do this, see [Connecting to a DB Instance Running the Microsoft SQL Server Database Engine](USER_ConnectToMicrosoftSQLServerInstance.md)\.
+For details on how to do this, see [Connecting to a DB instance running the Microsoft SQL Server database engine](USER_ConnectToMicrosoftSQLServerInstance.md)\.

 1. In **Object Explorer**, expand **Databases**, open the context \(right\-click\) menu for the source database, choose **Tasks**, and then choose **Export Data**\.
 The wizard appears\.